etlbox/etlbox.website/doks_v1.8/content/recipes/flat-file-streaming/dynamic-json-path.md

 ---
 title: "Json Path in Dynamic Object"
-description: "Example: Using json path with dynamic objects"
+description: "Use JSON path with dynamic objects in ETLBox.
+C# examples that simplify navigation in nested JSON while streaming data in .NET."
 lead: "This purpose of this example is demonstrate how json path can be used to simplify navigation in dynamic objects."
 draft: false
 images: []